RenderKit/openvkl/doc/api.md

 ------------

 Open VKL currently supports structured volumes on regular and spherical grids;
-unstructured volumes with tetrahedral, wedge, pyramid, and hexaderal primitive types; adaptive mesh refinement (AMR) volumes; sparse VDB volumes; and particle volumes.
+unstructured volumes with tetrahedral, wedge, pyramid, and hexahedral primitive types; adaptive mesh refinement (AMR) volumes; sparse VDB volumes; and particle volumes.
 Volumes are created with `vklNewVolume` with a device and appropriate type string: